Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix some Aether Legacy logs not being valid for Livingwood transformation.
 - Fix Extra Utilities 2 Grid Power Generators breaking when the language is changed.
 - Fix some Roots crops not being planted by the EnderIO Farming Station.
+- Fix Extra Utilities 2 Magical Wood not being able to be crafted by all bookshelves.

 ## Balance Adjustments: